Musozoda/lecture-2/README.md

                                           3.Hoisting

-*==Hoisting is JavaScript's default behavior of moving declarations to the top.==*
+*Hoisting is JavaScript's default behavior of moving declarations to the top.*

  JavaScript Declarations are Hoisted :
-: *In JavaScript, a variable can be declared after it has been used.*
+: In JavaScript, a variable can be declared after it has been used.

-: *In other words; a variable can be used before it has been declared.*
+: In other words; a variable can be used before it has been declared.

 > Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).